easy-software-ufal/catalog-test-smells/docs/source/Code related/Complex - Hard to understand/index.rst

     Overuse Of Abstractions
     Self Important Test Data
     Tests Are Difficult To Write
+    Using Complicated Data Store
     Using Complicated X-Path Or Css Selectors
-    Verbose Test
+    Using Test Case Inheritance To Test Source Code Polymorphism Verbose Test
     What Are We Testing